GoodBoyNinja/Your-First-CEP-Panel/README.md

 ```

 That created an extendscript alert.
 If it works, you've done a good job so far.
 You declared a CSInterface object.
-Once it's declared, you can keep using it and its `evalscript` method to execute stuff from your extendscript file.
+Once it's declared, you can keep using it and its `evalScript` method to execute stuff from your extendscript file.

+### Learn about promises, async and await
+Feels good when things are working right?
+Not yet.
+evalScript is an async function and it returns a promise.
+This means that by the time it returns an answer from your `jsx` file your code keeps on running, and that might cause issues.

+My advice is that you google some `await async javascript tutorial` and learn how this system works.
+Once you feel more comfortable with async functions, come back and try to create a working bridge between your javascript and extendscript engines.